Marian Vanghelie

-Daniel Marian Vanghelie (born 1968 in Bucharest, Romania) is a Romanian politician, the former mayor of the 5th Sector of Bucharest (2000–2016) and a former member of the Romanian Social Democratic Party (PSD).
+Daniel Marian Vanghelie (born 1968) is a Romanian politician, the former mayor of the 5th Sector of Bucharest (2000–2016) and a former member of the Romanian Social Democratic Party (PSD).

 He ran for a fifth term in 2016 as an independent but was defeated by social-democratic candidate Daniel Florea.
 Vanghelie came in 3rd place, receiving fewer votes than both the social democratic candidate and the liberal candidate, Ovidiu Raețchi.

+Early life

+Vanghelie was born in 1968 in Bucharest.